mauricereichelt/render-with-decorators-test/.github/PULL_REQUEST_TEMPLATE.md

 Also, please make sure you're familiar with and follow the instructions in the contributing guidelines (found in the CONTRIBUTING.md file).

-If you're new to contributing to open source projects, you might find this free video course helpful: http://kcd.im/pull-request
+If you're new to contributing to open-source projects, you might find this free video course helpful: http://kcd.im/pull-request

 Please fill out the information below to expedite the review and (hopefully)